-Table 46 shows the COM1x1:0 bit functionality when the WGM13:0 bits are set to the fast PWM mode.
+Table 51 shows the COM1x1:0 bit functionality when the WGM13:0 bits are set to the fast PWM mode.

-Table 46.
+Table 51.
 Compare Output Mode, Fast PWM(1)

 COM1A1/ COM1B1 COM1A0/ COM1B0 Description 0 0 Normal port operation, OC1A/OC1B disconnected.
-0 1 WGM13:0 = 15: Toggle OC1A on Compare Match, OC1B disconnected (normal port operation).
-For all other WGM1 settings, normal port operation OC1A/OC1B disconnected.
-1 0 Clear OC1A/OC1B on Compare Match, set OC1A/OC1B at TOP (Non-Inverting) 1 1 Set OC1A/OC1B on Compare Match, clear OC1A/OC1B at TOP (Inverting)
+0 1 WGM13:0 = 15: Toggle OC1A on Compare Match, OC1B disconnected (Normal port operation).
+For all other WGM1 setting, Normal port operation, OC1A/OC1B disconnected.
+1 0 Clear OC1A/OC1B on Compare Match, set OC1A/OC1B at TOP (Non-Inverting).
+1 1 Set OC1A/OC1B on Compare Match, clear OC1A/OC1B at TOP (Inverting).

-1. A special case occurs when OCR1A/OCR1B equals TOP and COM1A1/COM1B1 is set.
+Note: 1.
+A special case occurs when OCR1A/OCR1B equals TOP and COM1A1/COM1B1 is set.
 In this case the Compare Match is ignored, but the set or clear is done at TOP.
-See "Fast PWM Mode" on page 102 for more details.
+See "Fast PWM Mode" on page 111. for more details.

-Table 47 shows the COM1x1:0 bit functionality when the WGM13:0 bits are set to the phase correct or the phase and frequency correct, PWM mode.
+Table 52 shows the COM1x1:0 bit functionality when the WGM13:0 bits are set to the phase correct or the phase and frequency correct, PWM mode.

-Table 47.
-Compare Output Mode, Phase Correct and Phase and Frequency Correct PWM(1)
+Table 52.
+Compare Output Mode, Phase Correct and Phase and Frequency Correct PWM (1)

 COM1A1/ COM1B1 COM1A0/ COM1B0 Description 0 0 Normal port operation, OC1A/OC1B disconnected.
-0 1 WGM13:0 = 9 or 14: Toggle OC1A on Compare Match, OC1B disconnected (normal port operation).
-For all other WGM1 settings, normal port operation, OC1A/OC1B disconnected.
+0 1 WGM13:0 = 9 or 11: Toggle OC1A on Compare Match, OC1B disconnected (Normal port operation).
+For all other WGM1 setting, Normal port operation, OC1A/OC1B disconnected.
 1 0 Clear OC1A/OC1B on Compare Match when up-counting.
-Set OC1A/OC1B on Compare Match when down-counting.
+Set OC1A/OC1B on Compare Match when downcounting.
 1 1 Set OC1A/OC1B on Compare Match when up-counting.
-Clear OC1A/OC1B on Compare Match when down-counting.
+Clear OC1A/OC1B on Compare Match when downcounting.

-1. A special case occurs when OCR1A/OCR1B equals TOP and COM1A1/COM1B1 is set.
-See "Phase Correct PWM Mode" on page 104. for more details.
+Note: 1.
+A special case occurs when OCR1A/OCR1B equals TOP and COM1A1/COM1B1 is set.
+See "Phase Correct PWM Mode" on page 113. for more details.

-- Bit 3 FOC1A: Force Output Compare for Channel A - Bit 2 FOC1B: Force Output Compare for Channel B
+Bit 3 - FOC1A: Force Output Compare for Channel A

+• Bit 2 - FOC1B: Force Output Compare for Channel B

-The FOC1A/FOC1B bits are only active when the WGM13:0 bits specify a non-PWM mode.
+The FOC1A/FOC1B bits are only active when the WGM13:0 bits specifies a non-PWM mode.
 However, for ensuring compatibility with future devices, these bits must be set to zero when TCCR1A is written when operating in a PWM mode.
 When writing a logical one to the FOC1A/FOC1B bit, an immediate Compare Match is forced on the waveform generation unit.
 The OC1A/OC1B output is changed according to its COM1x1:0 bits setting.
 Note that the FOC1A/FOC1B bits are implemented as strobes.
 Therefore it is the value present in the COM1x1:0 bits that determine the effect of the forced compare.